From Sales to Marketing: Nicole Penland's First 100 Days as Demand Gen Director

 She always plots her goals and the organization’s goals on paper and identifies key areas where she can have the most impact.
 “There is something to be said for finding quick wins to show your value right away.”
 But, on the other hand, be mindful to gather as many facts and internal nuances in the beginning before jumping to conclusions.

-Find the Right Mentors
+Find the right mentors

-“Find people who believe in you and can back you up.”
+Find people who believe in you and can back you up.

 “It goes both ways,” says Nicole.
 “I've been approached by someone who wants to be mentored, and then I've identified other people that I've seen that I just enjoyed working with, and I thought, I think it can be a mutually beneficial relationship.
 Here's the thing.
 It doesn't have to be a director.
 Mentoring an individual, contributor mentors, can come at all different levels within the organization.”

-“What matters is the match and what each person gets out of it."
+What matters is the match and what each person gets out of it.

 For Nicole, she feels a responsibility to mentor the next generation of marketers and sales reps.
 "One of my greatest achievements is the success that my teams, people that have worked with me or under me, when I see them succeed and move up and on and get to where they want to go.
-To me, that's filling my cup.”
+To me, that's the real measure of impact.”

 Nicole’s experience working for large and small companies has been equally valuable, but she always emphasizes the company’s mission and its openness to diversity of ideas.